LickyHoney/react-native-plantscanner/README.md

 - **React Native & Expo**: Chosen for cross-platform support and fast development.
 Expo simplifies the use of native features like camera functionality and image picking without requiring additional configuration.
 - **Modular Components**: The app’s UI is divided into small, reusable components to ensure scalability and maintainability.
 - **Screens**:
-  - **List Screen**: Displays a list of all plants stored in the app, with basic information (name, image, and date added).
-It is implemented as a scrollable list with the ability to view, search, delete and navigate to the Detail Screen by clicking on cards to view, update and save information like name, iimage and notes(optional).
+  - **List Screen**: The screen displays a list of all plants stored in the app, showcasing basic details such as the plant's name, image, and the date it was added.
+An "Add New Plant" button is provided to add new plants, which navigates to the Scan Screen for plant details.
+Initially, the screen is empty until plants are added.The list is scrollable and allows users to search for specific plants, delete them.
+Additionally, it navigates to the Detail Screen by tapping on the plant cards.
+Detail Screen, users can view, update, and save information, including the plant's name, image, and optional notes.
   - **Scan Screen**: Captures plant photos, allows users to input plant name and notes, and saves the data.
   - **Detail Screen**: Users can view and edit the plant's details by clicking on each card inn the list, such as its name, photo, and notes.
   - **Settings Screen & Profile Screen**: Empty navigable tabs.
+- **Theme Management**: The app allows users to switch between light and dark themes using a toggle button in the header.
+The current theme is stored in the context and passed down to all screens and components.
+This provides a consistent look across the app with theme changes reflected instantly.

 ### State Management
 - **React Context API** is used to manage the global state of plant data, ensuring the app is simple and easy to scale.
 Plant data is handled centrally by the `PlantContext` provider, which allows for easy data sharing across screens.
+- **Theme Management** is handled by the ThemeContext, allowing users to toggle between the dark and light theme.

 ### Navigation
 - **React Navigation**: Used for managing navigation between the `List`, `Scan`, `Settings` and `Profile` screens.
 Bottom tab navigation provides a clear and user-friendly way to switch between sections.